netwerk-digitaal-erfgoed/dataset-knowledge-graph/README.md

 descriptions as supplied by their owners.
 Part of these descriptions are distributions, i.e. URLs where the data can be retrieved.

-The Knowledge Graph loads RDF data from the distributions and applies SPARQL queries to it to build **dataset summaries**.
+The Knowledge Graph loads RDF data from those distributions and applies SPARQL queries to it to build **dataset summaries**.
 Summaries answer questions such as:

-- which RDF types are used in the dataset?
+- which [RDF types](#classes) are used in the dataset?
-- for each of those types, how many resources does the dataset contain?
+- for each of those types, [how many resources](#classes) does the dataset contain?
-- which predicates are used in the dataset?
+- which [predicates](#properties) are used in the dataset?
+- for each of those predicates, [how many subjects](#properties) have it?
+- similarly, [how many subjects of each type](#property-density-per-subject-class) have the predicate?
-- which URI prefixes to the data link to?
+- which [URI prefixes](#outgoing-links) does the dataset link to?
 - for each of those prefixes, which match known [terminology sources](https://termennetwerk.netwerkdigitaalerfgoed.nl)?
-- for each of those sources, how many outgoing links to them does the dataset have?
+- for each of those sources, [how many outgoing links](#outgoing-links) to them does the dataset have?
 - (and more)

 The summaries can be consulted by users such as data platform builders to help them find relevant datasets.